Grocery delivery is becoming increasingly popular. Walmart now has its own grocery delivery service to compete with the others out there.

 Walmart doesn’t have coupons like some other sites, but you can look for items labeled “Rollback” for reduced-price items.
 Always remember to comparison shop between different brands and other stores to ensure you’re getting the best deal.

-Once you’ve placed your order, you can also scroll down on the homepage to see items you’ve bought previously.
+Once you’ve placed an order, you’ll be able to scroll down on the homepage to see items you’ve bought previously.
 These items are under a section called “Reorder Your Essentials.”

 You can remove items from your cart by clicking the number of items and then selecting “Remove.”